codefori/vscode-ibmi/.github/pr_testing_template.md

-# Want to help test this PR?
+# Want to help test a PR?

-Attached is the `vsix` for the PR.
+If you got a zip file from a build, extract it.
+Inside of it is a 'vsix'.

 Install it, test out the feature, and post some feedback.

-VSIX contained in this zip: UPLOAD GITHUB ZIP LINK HERE

 ### How to install